Marlins vs. Nationals Player Props Betting Odds

 Arraez Stats

-- Arraez has recorded 54 hits with eight doubles, a triple, a home run and 14 walks.
-He has driven in 15 runs with one stolen base.
+- Arraez has 56 hits with nine doubles, a triple, a home run, 14 walks and 15 RBI.
+He's also stolen one base.

-- Arraez will look for his fourth straight game with a hit in this matchup.
-During his last five outings he is batting .250 with two doubles, two walks and two RBI.
+- Arraez has recorded at least one hit in four straight games.
+In his last five games he is hitting .333 with three doubles, a walk and two RBI.

 Arraez Recent Games